AyCarlito/improved-steganography-project/src/manual.md

 `cd steganography/`

-**NB: If using windows, use the `py` alias for pyton.
+**NB: If using windows, use the `py` alias for python.
 If on Linux, use `python3`.
 If neither of these work or apply then use the alias you have set on your system.**

 ## BPCS Tool ##